-- The statement "Go" (and equivalents such as "Your turn" and "Done") moves the turn to that player's end step and passes priority to the non-active player.
-Opponents are assumed to be taking actions at that point unless they specify otherwise. - A statement such as "I'm ready for combat" or "Declare attackers?" moves the turn into the Beginning of Combat Step and passes priority to the non-active player.
-They are assumed to be acting then unless they specify otherwise. - Whenever a player adds an object to the stack, they are assumed to be passing priority unless they explicitly announce that they intend to retain it.
-If they add a group of objects to the stack without explicitly retaining priority and a player wishes to take an action at a point in the middle, the actions should be reversed up to that point. - "No attacks" or similar statements during combat are an indication that the active player has passed priority in the end of combat step. - If a player announces an X spell without specifying the value of X, it is assumed to be for all mana currently available in their pool. - Players are assumed to have paid any cost of 0 unless they announce otherwise.

-- A player is assumed to have assigned all trample damage possible to the defending player unless stated otherwise. - A spell or ability that targets an object on the stack is assumed by default to target the legal target closest to the top of the stack. - The head to which damage is being assigned in Two-Headed Giant is undefined by default.
+- The statement "Go" (and equivalents such as "Your turn" and "Done") offers to keep passing priority until an opponent has priority in the End of Turn step.
+Opponents are assumed to be acting then unless they specify otherwise. - A statement such as "I'm ready for combat" or "Declare attackers?" offers to keep passing priority until an opponent has priority in the Beginning of Combat step.
+Opponents are assumed to be acting then unless they specify otherwise. - Whenever a player adds an object to the stack, he or she is assumed to be passing priority unless he or she explicitly announces that he or she intend to retain it.
+If he or she adds a group of objects to the stack without explicitly retaining priority and a player wishes to take an action at a point in the middle, the actions should be reversed up to that point. - "No attacks" or similar statements during combat are an indication that the active player has passed priority in the end of combat step. - If a player announces an X spell without specifying the value of X, it is assumed to be for all mana currently available in his or her pool. - If a player plays a spell or ability and announces choices for it that aren't normally made until resolution, the player must adhere to those choices unless an opponent responds to it.
+If an opponent inquires about choices made during resolution, that player is assumed to be passing priority and allowing the spell to resolve. - Players are assumed to have paid any cost of 0 unless they announce otherwise. - A player is assumed to have assigned all trample damage possible to the defending player unless stated otherwise. - A spell or ability that targets an object on the stack is assumed by default to target the legal target closest to the top of the stack. - Players are assumed to be attacking another player and not any planeswalkers that player may control unless they specify otherwise. - The head to which damage is being assigned in Two-Headed Giant is undefined by default.
 If it is relevant, it is up to the team that knows it may be relevant to ask for clarification or to propose an alternate shortcut.